mohammadhasanloo/NN-CA1-1.McCullochPitts-2.Adaline-and-Madaline-3.AutoEncoders-4.MLPS/README.md

 For the number of epochs, the model with three neurons could not satisfy the condition of weight non-change, and it finished with the second condition, which was a maximum of 300 epochs.
 But the model with four neurons reached the condition of weight non-change with 16 epochs, and the model with ten neurons reached it with 44 epochs, as shown in the figure.

-## Part 3: Auto-Encoders for Classification
+## Part 3: Implementing LMAE for Classification (Based on LMAE Article)

 ### Introduction and Data Preprocessing

+In this section, we will implement the code based on the research article titled "LMAE: A large margin Auto-Encoders for classification" available at [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0165168417302013).

 To begin with, we load the data using the Keras library and plot the desired graphs based on the labels of the training data.